 Vascular Clinic (Level 3)

 In this clinic, care providers diagnose and treat patients with new and existing vascular issues and disease including pre-operative and post-operative vascular surgery.
 For your visit please bring your MHSC card, the name and address of your family physician and a list of your medications.

 Viral Hepatology Investigative (Level 1 OR Level 2)

 Care providers diagnose and treat patients with all forms of viral hepatitis.
 You should bring the name and address of your family physician and a list of your medications.

 Women’s Hospital Operating Room / Post Anesthesia Recovery Room / Day Surgery / and Pre-Assessment Clinic

 Healthcare workers at the Women’s Hospital provide state-of-the-art surgical care, including Laparoscopic, Hystroscopic, Vaginal, Uro-Gynecologial and Laparotomy procedures.
 The Women’s Hospital OR/PACU also has a separate procedure room for minor surgical procedures.

 To support the surgical environment Women’s Hospital a nurse-managed Pre-Assessment Clinic is available to provide pre-operative assessment care to all patients who require admission post operatively, an anesthesia consult, or collaborative care from other allied health providers.

 X-ray (various locations)

-No appointment needed, but you must have a requisition filled out and signed by a physician.
+Appointment required – must have requisition filled out and signed by physician.